 - Always prepare a checklist to complete all the required documents for your physical exam.

-Things that need to bring in your physical exam:
+Things need to bring in your physical exam:

-- Your vaccination records were taken in previous years
+- Your vaccination records (if conducted in previous years).

-- A certificate or letter from a doctor that you are regularly visiting regarding certain health issues.
+- A certificate or letter from a doctor about your regular visits regarding certain health issues.

-Applicants with a communicable disease of public health significance are inadmissible as immigration to the U.S. If the applicant is suffering from any of the following diseases, the applicant may fail in immigration physical exam:
+Applicants with a communicable disease of public health significance are inadmissible as immigration to the U.S. If the applicant is suffering from any of the following diseases, he/she may fail in immigration physical exam;

-Serological tests for syphilis are required for the applicant 15 years or older, but if the illness is suspected in the applicant under 15 years of age, the civil surgeon can also conduct a test for them as well.
-If the applicants get a test positive, he/she have to complete his treatment, and after that, his form will proceed for the immigration process.
+Serological tests for syphilis are required for the applicant having 15 years age or older, but if the illness is suspected in the applicant under 15 years of age, the civil surgeon can also conduct a test for them as well.
+If the applicant get positive test results , he/she has to complete treatment, and after that, his form will proceed for the immigration process.

-A complete checkup of the patient’s eyes, ears, nose, throat, extremities, heart, lungs, abdomen, lymph nodes, skin, and external genitalia.
+It includes the complete checkup of the patient’s eyes, ears, nose, throat, extremities, heart, lungs, abdomen, lymph nodes, skin, and external genitalia.
+It aims for;

 - Testing the risk of having HIV